Possibilistic inferential models: a review: Acknowledgments

 \section{Acknowledgments}

 This work is partially supported by the U.S.~National Science Foundation, under grants SES--2051225 and DMS--2412628.
 The author sincerely thanks Chuanhai Liu for his support, encouragement, and insights over the last 15+ years.
-Additional thanks go to Leonardo Cella, Emily Hector, Sahil Patel, James Robertson, and Jonathan Williams for helpful discussions, suggestions, and assistance.
+More specifically, thanks also go out to Leonardo Cella, Emily Hector, Sahil Patel, and James Robertson for helpful suggestions and assistance.